AntaraChat/Bank_Loan_Defaulter_Case_Study/README.md

 # Bank Loan Defaulter Case Study

-- Purpose : Exploratory Data Analysis on huge datasets
+- Purpose : - Exploratory Data Analysis on huge datasets.
+            - To learn preparing presentations based on the analysis done, to present them to the Business.

 - This was a group case study , done as part of the Executive PG Diploma program of UpGrad in collaboration with IIIT Bangalore .

 <img src="https://image.shutterstock.com/image-vector/financial-crisis-vector-bank-building-260nw-1731124375.jpg"  align= "right"></img>